 If the named individual ceases to be an employee any balance on the account will revert to the originator (internal) or will otherwise be transferred to a departmental K account.
 (Funds must remain in the University - a leaver may not withdraw/spend or take balances with them).

-It is expected that credits to the KC account can only result from awards or allocations e.g. L&T, they are not expected to arise from project surpluses or fees waived.
+It is expected that credits to the KC account can only result from awards, personal consultancy or allocations e.g. L&T, they are not expected to arise from project surpluses or fees waived.

 Guidance on charging staff to K accounts

-- Less than 3 months - To bridge the short-term funding gap for a fixed term or casual appointment for a period not exceeding 3 months against K account funds already built up by the department requires the following approval and authorisation process set out below:
+Less than 3 months - To bridge the short-term funding gap for a fixed term or casual appointment for a period not exceeding 3 months against a General Fund already built up by the department requires the following approval and authorisation process set out below:

 Discuss the proposal with your HR Manager.
 If it is agreed to proceed with this request your HR Manager will refer this to the Head of Department (HoD) for approval.